-Many Excel users are not familiar with the conditional formatting tool.
-But, it is the essential tool for automatically changing the color of a cell according to its value.
+The conditional formatting tool changes the color of a cell according to its value.

 However, if you use a color to highlight an important result, this technique is not good at all.